Protests In Nigeria Over Police Brutality - UrduPoint

 The movement initially targeted the Federal Special Anti-Robbery Squad (SARS), widely accused of unlawful arrests, torture and even murder, but has since broadened to include all police forces.

-While the SARS unit was suspended on Sunday, groups such as Amnesty International said the government had not gone far enough, pointing to previous unsuccessful attempts to ban the force.
+While the SARS unit was suspended on Sunday, groups such as Amnesty International said the government had not gone far enough, pointing to previous unsuccesful attempts to ban the force.

-The hashtag #EndSARS was the most trending topic on Twitter on Friday.
+There were more than 2.4 million tweets with the hashtag #EndSARS on Friday.

 "There's a lot more people than yesterday.
 The movement is growing," 29-year-old Chinoso Esengba, a doctor participating in Friday's protest, said.